DSC_0218-006.JPG

 The Icelandic Yule Lads live at Dimmuborgir in North Iceland!

-Here in Iceland, we have 13 Yule Lads, which are quite different from Santa Claus.
-There are records of names of more than 70 Yule Lads, but somehow these 13 Yule Lads have stayed with us until modern times.
+Here in Iceland, we have 13 Yule Lads, which are very different from Santa Claus.
+We have records of more than 70 Yule Lads, but these 13 have remained with us into modern times.
 The Yule Lads live in Iceland, way up north in Mývatn at Dimmuborgir - Dark Fortress or Dark Cities, and there you can find their cave hidden away - and you might even stumble upon it during your visit to Dimmuborgir.
-Top photo: with my father-in-law inside Jólasveinahellirinn - the Cave of the Yule Lads in Dimmuborgir The information sign at Dimmuborgir tells us about the Iceland
+Top photo: with my father-in-law inside Jólasveinahellirinn - the Cave of the Yule Lads in Dimmuborgir The information sign at Dimmuborgir tells us about the Icelandic Yule Lads Dimmuborgir - t

 Lagarfljótsormurinn Serpent in Lagarfljót Lake in East Iceland - Iceland's Loch Ness